-Join Greg Sowell for an in-depth discussion in this video MPLS and VPLS, part of Foundations of Networking: Network Media (WANs).
+Join Greg Sowell for an in-depth discussion in this video MPLS and VPLS, part of Networking Foundations: Network Media (WANs).

 - [Voiceover] Multiprotocol Label Switching,…or MPLS, is a carrier routing mechanism…that allows a provider to create private connections.…These private connections can be across town,…or if the carrier's network is big enough,…It can be across the world.…MPLS concepts were first introduced in 1996,…but the first version wasn't released until 1999.…It uses a method called label switch routing…to compile the routing table into a series of labels.…

 These labels are then assigned to data packets…as they are introduced into the network.…All of the routing decisions moving forward…are based on the labels without the need…to examine the packets.…Since the labels are carried from point A to point B…via the provider's route tables,…there is some built in redundancy.…Inside of a provider's network…there will multiple paths traffic can take.…If one path fails, traffic can be rerouted.…All of this will be invisible to the end customer.…